 The Texas Beekeepers Association continues to work with the best interest of beekeepers in mind.
 We are driven by the core values and mission of our organization as well as the resolutions that guide our initiatives.
+As we bring together shared interest groups and foster collaboration across various interests in beekeeping so that we can accomplish more, together.

 - 2021 USDA SARE Grant Participant – Creation of TexasBeekeeping101.com (2021)